jainil91210/Cosmos-001/README.md

 ## The Dual Screens In Action

-Here you can see the two distinct display outputs I have configured.
+Here you can see the two differnet display outputs I have configured.

 ![View of both screens illuminated, angle 1](images/69.jpeg)
 ![View of both screens illuminated, angle 2](images/11.jpeg)